 Bear in mind that if you instruct a contractor call-out, even in an emergency situation, you may be liable for a call-out charge that your landlord does not have to pay.

 You should ensure that all maintenance issues are reported as soon as is reasonably possible.
 Any delays may result in the deterioration of the condition or, in the worst case scenario, irreparable damage.
 Reports can be made in a variety of ways - in person at one of our offices, over the telephone, by e-mail, and online.

-Please note that if a contractor attends following a report of damage or disrepair and the callout was unnecessary or as a result of tenant (including guest) damage, the tenants will be liable for their callout charge and also be responsible for fixing any damage.
+Please note that if a contractor attends following a report of damage or disrepair and the callout was unnecessary or as a result of contract-holder (including guest) damage, the contract-holders will be liable for their callout charge and also be responsible for fixing any damage.